 3.1 As required in the Keeping Learners Safe guidance the school will designate a specific governor for Safeguarding who will oversee the school's Safeguarding policy and practice and provide a supporting link for the Designated Senior Person for Safeguarding.
+These Governors are: 1.
+Mrs Lisa Curtis-Jones, 2.
+Mr Gavin Bryce 3.
+Mrs Tina Crooker.

-The Designated Governor's responsibilities will also include ensuring that the Governing Body/Management Committee undertake an annual review of safeguarding policy and procedures and how the schools safeguarding duties have been discharged.
+The Designated Governors responsibilities will also include ensuring that the Governing Body/Management Committee undertake an annual review of safeguarding policy and procedures and how the schools safeguarding duties have been discharged.
 The Designated Governor will ensure that they attend specific safeguarding training for governors a minimum of every 3 years.
 They will also publicise this training amongst their governing body and encourage their colleague's attendance as safeguarding is everyone's business.